Daebudo: Geography

+Environment

+Due to rising mudflats, the island has merged with neighbouring Seongam-do (선감도) and Tan-do (탄도).
+It is a Ramsar site and has also been designated an Important Bird Area (IBA) by BirdLife International because its intertidal mudflats support significant populations of breeding Chinese egrets, as well as of dunlins and common greenshanks on passage.

 History

 During the Goryeo and Joseon Dynasties, Daebu Island was included in the old jurisdiction of Namyang.
-On March 1, 1914, it was transferred to Bucheon, and on July 1, 1973 responsibility was transferred to Ongjin County (which later became part of Incheon Metropolitan City).
+On March 1, 1914, it was transferred to Bucheon, and on July 1, 1973 responsibility was transferred to Ongjin County (which later became part of Incheon).
 On December 26, 1994 the island was moved into the jurisdiction of Ansan, where it remains today.

 Education

 Daebu Island has three kindergartens, three elementary schools, one middle school and a high school.
 The island (specifically Seongam-do) is also home to the Gyeonggi English Village's Ansan Camp, an immersion village for students from Gyeonggi Province.